 And below is an example of Turn 3, with three cards turned from the stock pile.
 Here, you can place the Ace of Spades in the foundation, which leaves the King of Clubs and the Queen of Hearts.
 If the King of Clubs can be played, then you can then try to play the Queen of Hearts.
-If at any point you can’t play these cards, or don’t want to, you turn the next three cards in the deck.
+If at any point you can’t play these cards, or don’t want to, you can turn the next three cards in the stock pile.

-With Turn 3, you can only potentially place every third card into the game.
-This means your options are more limited, whereas in turn 1 is an easier card game because you have the opportunity to place each subsequent card from the stockpile into the game.
+With Turn 3, you can only place every third card into the game.
+This means your options are more limited.
+Turn 1, on the other hand, is an easier card game because you have the opportunity to place each subsequent card from the stock pile into the game.
 Your chances of winning a Turn 1 game is higher than Turn 3.

 If you’re new to Solitaire, we recommend playing Turn 1.
-As you get better, try turn 3 to make the game more challenging.
-If you’re a seasoned player and you’ve only played turn 1, playing turn 3 is a good option to move onto.
+As you get better, try Turn 3 to make the game more challenging.

-There are other variations of turn 1 and turn 3 too.
+There are other variations of Turn 1 and Turn 3 too.
 You can limit the total number of passes you get by replaying the waste pile back into the stock pile.
 Some players limit it to one pass.
 This means when you get to the last card in the stock pile, if you can’t win the game by then, the game is over.

 All these variations are meant to create various degrees of difficulty, depending on how hard of a game you want to play.
-It’s not too different than advancing to different levels of a video game.
 On Solitaired, we allow for unlimited passes of the stock pile, which is quite common, for both turn 1 and turn 3 games.